Change the date of a photo to match Exif

-I’m a big fan of jpegoptim, because without any loss in quality, it is able (granted, not always) to compress jpeg images file.
+I’m a big fan of jpegoptim because, without any loss in quality, it is able (granted, not always) to compress jpeg image files.

-jpegoptim is also able to do a couple of other tasks, one of those is to preserve the timestamp of the files with the switch --preserve.
+jpegoptim is also able to do a couple of other tasks, one of which is to preserve the timestamp of the files with the switch --preserve.

 Note that JPEG images use the Exif format for storing metadata, and one common piece of metadata is the time when the photo was taken.